Texas High Performance Schools Consortium

 Consortium Associates

-Consortium Associates benefited from sharing ideas, resources, and results with Consortium districts and had access to TASA’s school transformation services and resources, including in-district support, opportunities to engage with national leaders in educational innovation, and research on key transformation initiatives.
+Consortium Associates benefited from sharing ideas, resources, and results with THPSC districts and had access to TASA’s school transformation services and resources, including in-district support, opportunities to engage with national leaders in educational innovation, and research on key transformation initiatives.

-Consortium Associates shared a commitment to the principles and premises outlined in Creating a New Vision for Public Education in Texas and engaged as a contributing partner with Consortium members and other districts in the ongoing transformation work.
+Consortium Associates shared a commitment to the principles and premises outlined in Creating a New Vision for Public Education in Texas and engaged as a contributing partner with THPSC members and other districts in the ongoing transformation work.

 THPSC Members